AdamMinar/AdamMinar/README.md

 - 👋 Hi, I’m @AdamMinar
+- 👀 I’m interested in graphics design, which is very versatile field with various niches and specializations.
+Here are some of them that I’m interested in:
+- Social media graphics.
+- Typography design
+- Branding and identity design
+- Advertising + marketing design.

-- 👀 I’m interested in ...
+- 👀 I’m also interested in marketing and economics, which I am currently studying at Comenius University in Bratislava.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning basics of programming

-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- How to reach me:
+- 📫 e-mail: adamminar03@gmail.com
+- 📞 phone: 0918 481 143

 <!---
 AdamMinar/AdamMinar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.